engerlab/brachyutils/README.md

 ### Create a Python virtual environment

-create a virtual envionrment and activate:
+We recommend python 3.11.
+Create a virtual envionrment and activate it:

 If using [venv](https://docs.python.org/3/library/venv.html):